kkensuke/dotfiles/README.md

 export ZDOTDIR="$HOME/path/to/zsh"
 ```

-And make the alias of `.zshenv` in the home directory.
+And make the alias of `.zshenv` in your home directory.

 ```zsh
 ln -s ~/path/to/zsh/.zshenv ~/.zshenv
 ```

-The details of my `zsh/` settings are described in [Zsh](https://kkensuke.github.io/myjb/pages/basic/zsh.html) and [Alias](https://kkensuke.github.io/myjb/pages/basic/alias.html).
+The details of my `zsh/` are described in [Zsh](https://kkensuke.github.io/myjb/pages/basic/zsh.html) and [Alias](https://kkensuke.github.io/myjb/pages/basic/alias.html).